facelessuser/coloraide/docs/src/markdown/interpolation.md

 that said, it doesn't always have the smoothest transitions.
 It turns out that there are other piecewise ways to interpolate that can yield smoother results.

-Inspired by some efforts seen on the [web](catmull-observe) and in the great JavaScript library [Culori](https://culorjs.org), ColorAide implements a number of spline based interpolation methods.
+Inspired by some efforts seen on the [web][catmull-observe] and in the great JavaScript library [Culori](https://culorjs.org), ColorAide implements a number of spline based interpolation methods.

 Because splines require taking into account more than two colors at a time, all spline based interpolation methods are